turpana/DrupalBackups/README.md

 ### Expected usage

-* create a json configuration file describing each site's info
+* place a json configuration in the directory where the backups will be stored
-* then:
+* then run in  a python script:

         backups = DrupalBackups()
         backups.backup_all_now()